ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/adversaries/crud/retrieve.rst

 .. code-block:: python
     :linenos:
+    :emphasize-lines: 10-12

     ...

     tc = ThreatConnect(api_access_id, api_secret_key, api_default_org, api_base_url)
+    owner = 'Example Community'

+    # instantiate Adversaries container
     adversaries = tc.adversaries()

-    try:
-        owner = 'Example Community'
+    # set a filter to only retrieve adversaries in the 'Example Community' tagged: 'APT'
     filter1 = adversaries.add_filter()
     filter1.add_owner(owner)
     filter1.add_tag('APT')
-    except AttributeError as e:
-        print('Error: {0}'.format(e))
-        sys.exit(1)

     try:
+        # retrieve the adversary
         adversaries.retrieve()
     except RuntimeError as e:
         print('Error: {0}'.format(e))
         sys.exit(1)

+    # iterate through the retrieved adversaries and print their properties
     for adversary in adversaries:
         print(adversary.id)
         print(adversary.name)
         print(adversary.date_added)
         print(adversary.weblink)

 This example demonstrates how to retrieve Adversaries while applying filters.
 Two filters are added: one for the Owner and another for a Tag.
-The result set returned from this example will contain all Adversaries in the "Example Community" Owner that has the **APT** Tag.
+The result set returned from this example will contain all Adversaries in the "Example Community" Owner that have the **APT** Tag.

 Code Highlights